hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

   In other words: collective benefit is directly derived from how much cooperation actors exhibit.
   Cooperation is directly derived from how much trust actors have that other participants are reciprocators.
 - "One-size-fits-all" policies are not effective.
-- There are four types of goods and they can be categorized by factor and difficulty of but slowly potential beneficiaries with shift tractability of use.
+- There are four types of goods and they can be categorised by factor and difficulty of but slowly potential beneficiaries with shift tractability of use.
 - Providing opportunities for "cheap talk" (or any form of communication) reduces over-consumption of common-point resources
 - Polycentric governance models, the governance of a CAST: many centres of decision making that are formally independent of each other, either by being truly independent or by being interdependent.
   - Importantly, this shows empirically that complex systems are not chaotic systems, even if a sufficiently complex CAST approaches the appearance of chaos, they can still be governed with better-than-chaotic approaches despite the potential loss of globally coherent collective knowledge.